Creating an Effective Learning Culture: How to Make Knowledge Actionable

 “To extend self-paced, online learning into practical application, we developed a facilitation guide that prompts learners to reflect on the connections between a patient's experience as presented in the course and what their organization can offer to that patient,” he noted.
 “Once that initial reflection is established, it can take on a new life in a cohort setting.
 The ideas become more tangible when they collide with organizational goals and the input of colleagues.”

-HealthXcelerate, which covers foundational topics of the US health care system in a global context, was developed to provide both rigorous in lesson learning as well as the tools employees and managers need to continue learning after the course ends.
+HealthXcelerate, which covers foundational topics of the U.S. health care system in a global context, was developed to provide both rigorous in lesson learning as well as the tools employees and managers need to continue learning after the course ends.

 The Power of Validation